brianmacdonald/AngularJS-ECommerce-Demo/README.md

 AngularJS ECommerce Demo
 ========================

-AngularJS is a powerful library.
 This project demonstrates how AngularJS can be used on a ECommerce website.

 This project also demonstrates the usage of other frontend libraries including: